ethereumclassic/ethereumclassic.github.io/README.md

 2. Navigate to the file `..\ethereumclassic.github.io\content\news\media.en.yaml`
 3. Open `media.en.yaml` to edit
 4. Review the existing format of the articles in the file.
 5. Add your article to the file.
+Ensure the formatting is correct.
 Save your changes.
     * Note: The articles are listed in reverse chronological order with the most recent articles at the top of the document.
 Please add your article in-line with this order.
-6. Make a Pull Request from the active branch in your repo to the `ethereumclassic:develop` branch using the big green button.
+6. Make a Pull Request from the active branch in your repo to the `ethereumclassic:master` branch using the big green button.
     * Instructions: [Creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)
 7. Celebrate.
 You just contributed to an open source, decentralized blockchain project!